pull-stream/pull-stream/examples.md

 get called very rarely so users would be inclined to not handle that. better to have one callback at the sink.)

+In some cases you may want the stream to continue, and just ignore an invalid line if it does not parse.
+An example where you definately want to abort if it's invalid would be an encrypted stream, which should be broken into chunks that are encrypted separately.